timmycodes88/router-pro/README.md

 ### 2. Create The Route File

-1. Create a file named _PageNameRoute.js_ in the /features/page-name folder
+1. Create a file named _PageRoute.js_ in the /features/page-name folder
 2. Create an Object Model (with typedef) that is already manipulated how you want to serve it to the page

 - You'll see the difference from a ProfileResponse in ProfileAPI and a Profile Model in ProfileRoute.js